top of page

 Stress Doesn’t Move in a Straight Line

-One stress signal affects another.
+One signal feeds another.
 Poor sleep affects cravings.
 Digestive disruption affects mood.
-Cortisol elevation affects weight, sleep, hair, and focus simultaneously.
-Inflammation affects everything.
+Cortisol touches weight, hair, and focus all at once.

 Can stress really affect the body this much?

-Why do stress symptoms seem worse starting in midlife?
+Why does this feel worse starting in midlife?

 Most women don’t need more pressure.
 They need more support.